- Integrated Social Services

 Case Managers must obtain verification from the participant of employment or employment assistance activity as well as the amount of the child care expense, prior to the issuance of the advance payment.

-In the first month of employment or activity, and as approved by the supervisor, the advance payment for child care costs may be paid and child care expenses may also be allowed as a deduction in the same month for a period of one month.
+In the first month of employment or activity, the advance payment for child care costs may be paid and child care expenses may also be allowed as a deduction in the same month for a period of one month.
 If the entire amount is not used, the remainder can be used in the same twelve-month period, if the participant requires advanced or upfront care due to a second change in employment, etc.

-Any other person who does not qualify for Ontario Works, but requires child care subsidy, should be referred to the Manitoulin-Sudbury District Services Board Child Care Intake.
+Any other person who does not qualify for Ontario Works, but requires child care subsidy, should be referred to the Manitoulin-Sudbury District Services Board to apply for childcare subsidy.

 On occasion, short term Child Care is required due to an emergency situation (e.g. unscheduled activity such as a job interview, workshop, etc).